GregoryAM-SP/ReStructure-Plugin/README.md

 # [Re]Structure MCreator Plugin

+### At this time, all [Re]Structure releases have been removed due to a persistent bug.
+A Discord link will appear here within the next 48 hours.

+---

 **[Re]Structure** is a Java plugin for MCreator that allows users to create **data pack-driven structures** with far more flexibility and options than the default Structure element.

 ---